Nozstock’s 20th Anniversary Celebrations!

 Compared to some, Nozstock may be a fairly small festival, but there is nothing pint-sized about the variety of entertainment on offer.
-There are 9 stages offering a large variety of music, comedy, theatre, dance, film and endless activities for children of all ages.
+There are 11 stages/zones offering a large variety of music, comedy, theatre, dance, film and plenty of activities for children of all ages.

 Site and facilities